Academic Information 2012

 Course ID Name Type units

-ARCH 494 Fieldwork in Middle East Archaeology Undergrad 1-8
+ARCH/RELB 494 Fieldwork in Ancient Near Eastern Archaeology Undergrad 1-8

-ARCH/RELB 545 Archaeology of the Old Testament World Grad 4
+ARCH/RELB 545 Archaeology of the Old Testament World Graduate 4

-ARCH 594 Fieldwork in Middle East Archaeology Grad 1-8
+ARCH/RELB 594 Fieldwork in Middle East Archaeology Graduate 1-8

 Contact: Larry Murrin - (403) 782-3381

-All Canadian University College students must register in advance of the summer.
+All Burman University students must register in advance of the summer.

 Course ID Name Type units